What Is a Cloud Workload Protection Platform (CWPP)?

 Get the most out of CWPP protection by implementing these strategies:

-- Adopt a zero-trust security approach: Always approach your company’s security as if a breach or cyberattack is a guarantee, not just a possibility.
+Always approach your company’s security as if a breach or cyberattack is a guarantee, not just a possibility.
 Implementing a zero-trust model for all networks, servers, equipment and applications means treating every person or device that attempts to access your network as a threat by requiring authentication, even for previously connected users.

-- Make security a collaboration: Make security a community effort by having regular cybersecurity training for employees to teach safe cyber practices, including threat escalation action plans for all cloud and non-cloud platforms.
+Make security a community effort by having regular cybersecurity training for employees to teach safe cyber practices, including threat escalation action plans for all cloud and non-cloud platforms.
 Plan to update and repeat training as each new security risk emerges.

-- Stay educated and vigilant: Stay aware of trending threats and security risks in your industry to keep security mitigation protocols current, and keep other security tools up to date, including endpoint security, physical access security and administrative controls for onsite tech.
+Stay aware of trending threats and security risks in your industry to keep security mitigation protocols current, and keep other security tools up to date, including endpoint security, physical access security and administrative controls for onsite tech.
 Limit employee access to nonessential functions and data.

 ESG Research Report: Leveraging DevSecOps to Secure Cloud-Native Applications